william-isley-3rd/ngde/readme.txt

 IMPORTANT NOTE:

-1. The input file format should not be modified unless the user is willing to make the corresponding changes in the code.
+The input file format should not be modified unless the user is willing to make the corresponding changes in the code.
 Only the numerical entities after the colon (":") may be changed as desired.
-2. If you choose to run pure coagulation, be sure to modify "coag.inp" as required.
-3. If you choose to run pure surface growth, be sure to modify "grow.inp" as required.
-4. If instead of a constant cooling rate you want to enter a time dependent temperature profile you need to modify the following lines in the code
-        401
-        618
-        709

-Example: You need to comment the line "T = T -step*coolrate"

-and replace it with you own temperature profile

-Example.
-T= 1800 + t*2.3 - t*t*3.4

 Finally, the code has been well commented and making changes by the user should not be difficult.